Bob Knight: 1980s

 On February 23, 1985, during a Purdue–Indiana game in Bloomington, five minutes into the game a scramble for a loose ball resulted in a foul call on Indiana's Marty Simmons.
 Immediately after the resumption of play, a foul was called on Indiana's Daryl Thomas.
 Knight, irate, insisted the first of the two calls should have been for a jump ball and ultimately received a technical foul.
 Purdue's Steve Reid stepped to the free throw line to shoot the resulting free throws, but before he could, Knight grabbed a red plastic chair from Indiana's bench and threw it across the floor toward the basket in front of Reid.
 Knight was charged with a second and third technical foul and was ejected from the game.

-He apologized for his actions the next day and was given a one-game suspension and two years' probation from the Big Ten.
+Knight apologized for his actions the next day.
+Nevertheless, he was given a one-game suspension and two years' probation from the Big Ten.
 In later years, Knight would occasionally joke about the chair-throwing incident by saying that he saw an old lady standing on the opposite sideline and threw her the chair so she could sit down.

-Former Indiana basketball player Todd Jadlow has written a book alleging that from 1985 to 1989, Knight punched him in the face, broke a clipboard over the top of his head, and squeezed his testicles and the testicles of other Hoosiers, among other abuses.
+Former Indiana basketball player Todd Jadlow has written a book alleging that from 1985 to 1989, Knight punched him in the face, broke a clipboard over the top of his head, and squeezed his testicles (and the testicles of other Hoosiers), among other abuses.

-In an April 1988 interview with Connie Chung, when discussing an Indiana basketball game in which he felt the referees were making poor calls against the Hoosiers, Knight said, "I think that if rape is inevitable, relax and enjoy it."
+In an April 1988 interview with Connie Chung, Knight also made the following controversial remark: "I think that if rape is inevitable, relax and enjoy it."
 In response, women's groups nationwide were outraged by Knight's comments.

 1990–2000

 From 1990–91 through 1992–93, the Hoosiers posted 87 victories, the most by any Big Ten team in a three-year span, breaking the mark of 86 set by Knight's Indiana teams of 1974–76.
 They captured two Big Ten crowns in 1990–91 and 1992–93, and during the 1991–92 season reached the Final Four.
 During the 1992–93 season, the 31–4 Hoosiers finished the season at the top of the AP Poll, but were defeated by Kansas in the Elite Eight.
 Players from the team in this era included Greg Graham, Pat Knight, All-Americans Damon Bailey and Alan Henderson, Brian Evans, and National Player of the Year Calbert Cheaney.

-Throughout the mid and late 1990s Knight continued to experience success with continual NCAA tournament appearances and a minimum of 19 wins each season.
+Throughout the mid and late 1990s, Knight continued to experience success with continual NCAA tournament appearances and a minimum of 19 wins each season.
 However, 1993 would be Knight's last conference championship and 1994 would be his last trip to the Sweet Sixteen.

-Throughout the 1990s Knight was yet again involved in several controversies:
+Throughout the 1990s Knight was involved again in several controversies: